gSchool/ada-developer-skills/00-welcome-to-ada/03-slack.md

 ### Adding Emojis

-You can also add your own custom emojis to Slack.
-You are encouraged to do so, this Slack organization belongs to your cohort, and you are encouraged to take ownership of it.
+You can also add your own custom emoji to Slack.
+You are encouraged to do so, this Slack organization belongs to your cohort, and you are encouraged to make it your own.

 ![Customize Slack Emojis](images/customize-slack2.png)